-Death Benefit.
+9. Death Benefit.

-If the Insured Person dies while we are paying vou a Total Disability Benefit.
-Partial Disability Benefit, Severe Disability Benefit, Crisis Benefit, Specified Injury Benefit or Nursing Care Benefit, a benefit equal to 6 times your monthly Total Disability Benefit or Severe Disability Benefit will be paid to you.

-If you are both the Insured Person and the Policy Owner, we will pay the Death Benefit to your estate.
+If the Insured Person dies while we are paying you a Total Disability Benefit, Partial Disability Benefit, Severe Disability Benefit, Crisis Benefit, Specified Injury Benefit or Nursing Care Benefit, a benefit equal to 6 times your monthly Total Disability Benefit or Severe Disability Benefit will be paid to either your estate (if you are both the Insured Person and the sole Policy Owner), or otherwise to the Policy Owner.